 Under the law, a service member is entitled to retire at the highest grade held “satisfactorily.”
 Each branch has its own method to determine what is “satisfactory” service, but 10 USC § 1370 provides the rules for retirement for commissioned officers in the Armed Forces.
 Prior to retirement, an Officer Grade Determination (OGD) or the equivalent must be completed if there is a record of any misconduct.
 In many instances, a substantiated allegation, even one where the command took no action following the substantiated allegation, is enough to trigger an OGD.
 During the OGD, the service member's highest grade served on active duty satisfactorily is determined by a board.

-What does “satisfactory” mean?
+What does “satisfactorily” mean?
 Should you be worried about that adverse report from a few years ago or even decades back?
 Can a minor infraction be used to reduce your rank?

 Like the Air Force, the Navy's OPNAV Instruction 1811.3A determines whether a member has served satisfactorily, by considering: time served in grade, time-in-grade requirements, conviction by courts-martial, report of misconduct, moral or professional, conduct not in the interest of national security, and the nature and severity of any misconduct.